-The countdown has begun: In less than three weeks, you will be walking the cobblestoned streets of Scandinavia.
+The countdown has begun: In no time you will be walking the cobblestoned streets of Scandinavia.

 If you’re starting to think about packing, great!
 You’re transferring your life for a whole semester, so it makes sense to spend some time on it and make sure you’re as prepared as possible.
 Here is a non-exhaustive list of tips from my own experience that I hope will be helpful for you all: